 To securely store and organize your personnel records, we recommend using Connecteam, which helps you follow all the best practices above.

-First, you can create your record filing policy and upload it to Connecteam’s knowledge base for all your employees to review.
+First, you can create your record filing policy and upload it to Connecteam’s company knowledge base for all your employees to review.
 You can update documents anytime, and the knowledge base syncs with the cloud, so you’ll always view the latest version of your files.
 This makes it easy to adjust your record filing policy whenever needed.

 Connecteam’s document management feature offers unlimited, secure storage for your employee files.
 It takes just a few seconds to upload documents, and you can enable your workers to upload documents themselves.